OnePlus Nord 2 swaps Qualcomm for MediaTek – and it packs power

 Looking to capitalize on the unprecedented demand for SoCs, MediaTek has pushed out a number of upper mid-range to premium SoCs for smartphones, as it looks to dethrone Qualcomm, which plays the starring role on the global silicon stage.

-It comes with a nine-core Arm Mali-G77 GPU and six-core MediaTek APU 3.0: this supports 5G standalone and non-standalone architectures with True Dual SIM 5G, which is a long way of saying that it lets you use two 5G SIMs in the same handset, allowing a user to tap into two different 5G networks – all of this without swapping SIM cards.
+It comes with a nine-core Arm Mali-G77 GPU and six-core MediaTek APU 3.0: this supports 5G standalone and non-standalone architectures with True Dual SIM 5G, which is longhand for saying that the chip allows the use of two 5G SIMs in the same handset, permitting a user to tap into two different 5G networks – all of this without swapping SIM cards.

-OnePlus has been making serious strides with its range of mobile devices.
-The OnePlus Nord takes its rightful place on T3's best smartphones list and is one of the best Android phones you can buy.
+Of course.
+OnePlus has been making serious strides with its range of mobile devices for some time.
+The OnePlus Nord takes its rightful place on T3's best smartphones list and is one of the best Android phones you can buy at the moment.

-If speculation holds to be true, the OnePlus Nord 2 will launch around the same time as its predecessor, so potentially July or August containing the MediaTek Dimensity 1200.
+If speculation holds to be true, the OnePlus Nord 2 will launch around the same time as its predecessor, potentially sometime in July or August, and containing the MediaTek Dimensity 1200 SoC.
 Having launched at £379 (around $480, AU$680), the OnePlus Nord offered the stunningly good value that its follow-up simply won't be able to offer with the premium MediaTek Dimensity 1200 chipset onboard.

 It'll be interesting to see how this plays out and how Qualcomm will respond.
-With the OnePlus Nord undergoing heavy price cuts, it brings excellent bang for your buck, and you'll struggle to discern any big differences between it and the Samsung Galaxy S21 in day-to-day usage.
-Well worth grabbing if you're looking for a new phone.
+With the OnePlus Nord undergoing heavy price cuts, it brings excellent bang for your buck, and you'll struggle to discern any major performance differences between it and the Samsung Galaxy S21 across day-to-day usage.
+It's well worth grabbing if you're looking for a new phone.

 Source: Android Central